birhanu-eshete/URLFetcher/README.md

 - end_index is the last line number in the URL list
 - save_as is the file extension with which the content is saved (e.g. txt)

 Suppose you got a url list of 20 URLs in a file list.txt and you want to fetch the content of the last 15 and save content in a text file.
-The command will be: <code>java URLFetcher list.txt 6 20 txt</code>
+The command will be: <code>java URLFetcher list.txt 6 20 txt</code>.
+The fetched content will be saved under a directory <code>fetched/</code>.